-The Holocaust Center of Pittsburgh inspires engagement with Holocaust history and connects it to today.
-Field trips will include a tour of our galleries, where we permanently exhibit Holocaust-era artifacts, including an authentic concentration camp uniform coat.
+The Holocaust Center of Pittsburgh inspires engagement with Holocaust history and connects it to the injustices of today.
+Field trips include a tour of our gallery where exhibitions rotate three to four times per year.
+We permanently exhibit Holocaust-era artifacts, including an authentic concentration camp uniform coat.
 Field trips also include a presentation from a Holocaust survivor or a child of a Holocaust survivor.
-We also offer an optional visit to the Gary and Nancy Tuckfelt Keeping Tabs a Holocaust Sculpture, just a mile away at Community Day School.
+Content is appropriate for grades 6 through 12.

 Having trouble seeing the form?
 Click here.